bioinformaticsguy/codenote/ISMBECCB.md

 - JalView
 - Conventional web App rather than this they already have the configuration
 - Locally installed Command Line tools.
+-

+# 011 Keynote EASYstrata: a fully integrated workflow to infer evolutionary strata along sex chromosomes and other supergenes
+-